wighawag/hardhat-deploy/README.md

 The same applies to the `console` task.

-## deploy scripts tags and dependencies
+## Deploy Scripts: Tags And Dependencies

 It is possible to execute only specific part of the deployments with `buidler deploy --tags <tags>`